 Reduce workplace littering A Chinese manufacturing plant reduced floor waste by placing coin decals on the floor that the local culture perceived as lucky.
 Unwilling to "disrespect" the luck brought by the coins on the floor, employees used the trash cans more often and reduced floor waste by 20%.

 Spur employee survey participation and action Culture Amp embeds principles of motivation science into all points of the employee feedback journey.
 This includes pre-survey and post-survey communications, results reporting, and action planning.
 For example, platform administrators can notify all managers when their reports are ready to be viewed.
-Those managers who have not opened their results reports within one week of being notified are sent automatic reminders of their report access.
+Those managers who have not opened their results reports within one week of being notified are automatically reminded of their report access.

 What should I watch out for when using nudges?